Living with Mesothelioma

 - Mental health challenges – fear, uncertainty, anxiety, stress, loneliness, anger, depression

-Tips for Living Better with Mesothelioma
+Tips for Coping with Mesothelioma

 The experience of living with mesothelioma is unique to each patient, but many will go through some version of these challenges.
 Taking tips and advice from experts, caregivers, and other patients can help relieve some of the discomfort and stress of mesothelioma.

-Accept Your Diagnosis
+Find a Way to Accept Your Diagnosis

 Denial is a common reaction to such bad news as a mesothelioma diagnosis, but you cannot begin to move forward without acceptance.
-This type of cancer is a fight, it requires aggressive treatments, financial decisions, and important planning.
-The sooner you accept a mesothelioma diagnosis, the sooner you can get the help you need to make the most of this challenging part of your life.
+This type of cancer is a fight.
+It requires aggressive treatments, financial decisions, and essential planning.

-Rely on Family and Friends
+Rely on Support from Family and Friends

 A cancer diagnosis is tough to accept for many reasons, but an important one is how it changes your relationships with those you love.
-It’s hard to be vulnerable, to ask for help, and to realize and accept that you can’t do this alone.
+It’s hard to be vulnerable, ask for help, and realize and accept that you can’t do this alone.

-But you need support and practical assistance from family now more than ever.
-The burden of going through this alone is too much for anyone.
 It will be lighter if you can rely on even just a couple of your closest loved ones.
 Let them be there to listen, to drive you to appointments, to make dinner, and to help you make big decisions.

 Talk to Your Medical Team About Palliative Care

-If your medical team is giving you the best treatment for cancer but neglecting your comfort and symptoms, speak up.
+If your medical team gives you the best treatment for cancer but neglects your comfort and symptoms, speak up.
 Palliative care may include:[2]

 - Pain management